Asmendeus/iMPSForClassicalModels.jl/docs/Tutorial.md

 # Tutorial

-## 0. Tensor Network for Classical Model
+## 0. Review: Tensor Network for Classical Model

 ## How to transform partition function into tensor network